SavionW-Works/Macaulay-STEAM-Project-Data-Analysis/README.md

 - Created clear and concise graphs from Python code to put on our poster and research paper

-Link to Festival Submission Page: (insert link) <br />
-The spreadsheet with our data is also included in this repo. <br /> The HTML document was exported directly from Jupyter Notebook <br />
+The spreadsheet with our data is also included in this repo. <br /> The HTML document was exported directly from Jupyter Notebook, therefore, The HTML precentage presented by Github does __NOT__  accurately represent where most of my programming skill went. <br />